 In New Jersey, criminal charges for lesser offenses are not called misdemeanors as in other jurisdictions.
 Instead, New Jersey calls them “disorderly persons offenses.”
 Like misdemeanors, disorderly persons offenses are classified as the lowest type of crime.
 There is also a subset of disorderly person offenses known as “petty disorderly persons offenses” that are lower than misdemeanors.
-However, the fact you have been charged with these criminal offenses does not mean your penalties should be taken lightly.
+However, the fact that you have been charged with these criminal offenses does not mean your penalties should be taken lightly.
 Both types of offenses come with the potential for jail time, even for first-time offenders.

-If you have been charged with a disorderly persons offense or petty disorderly persons offense in New Jersey, you need to hire a Sea Isle City criminal defense attorney right away.
+If you have been charged with a disorderly persons offense or petty disorderly persons offense in New Jersey, you need to hire Cape May criminal defense attorney right away.
 If you are convicted for any of these offenses, you can face jail time and steep fines.
 Common examples of disorderly persons offenses or misdemeanors in New Jersey include harassment, soliciting a prostitute, trespassing, and theft – among other offenses.

-How Can an Attorney Help Me Avoid Jail for a First-Time Misdemeanor Charge in New Jersey?
+How Can an Attorney Help Me Avoid Jail for a Frist-Time Misdemeanor Charge in New Jersey?

 At your hearing, you will be in front of a judge who will look at your file and decide whether you should get bail or not.
 New Jersey does not allow you to post bail in cash.
 In your case, the judge can decide to release you – pending any additional hearings – without bail conditions, which may include participating in programs such as drug counseling, or they can order you to remain in jail while your case is pending.
 Your attorney can also help you participate in a pretrial intervention program.
 Through this diversionary program, you can complete certain penalties in exchange for the dismissal of your charges.